oscarpedrero/BloodyPoints/README.md

 If you had the previous version installed, you must delete the configuration files for the server and restart the server.

+## NEW IN 3.0.4

+Now you can configure that the tp have cooldown, that they cost a specific amount of an item and you can request to tp the position of another player.

+Please check the mod settings and new commands for these features.

 # Support this project

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K8ENRQY)